Timothy Maude

-Timothy Joseph "Tim" Maude (November 18, 1947 – September 11, 2001) was a United States Army officer who was killed in the September 11 attacks at The Pentagon.
+Timothy Joseph Maude (November 18, 1947 – September 11, 2001) was a United States Army lieutenant general who was killed in the September 11 attacks at the Pentagon.

-Maude, a lieutenant general, was the highest ranking U.S. military officer killed in the September 11 attacks and the most senior United States Army officer killed by foreign action since the death of Lieutenant General Simon Bolivar Buckner Jr. on June 18, 1945, in the Battle of Okinawa during World War II.
+Maude was the highest ranking U.S. military officer killed in the September 11 attacks and the most senior United States Army officer killed by foreign action since the death of Lieutenant General Simon Bolivar Buckner Jr. on June 18, 1945, in the Battle of Okinawa during World War II.
 Maude had been serving as the U.S. Army's Deputy Chief of Staff for Personnel and was at a meeting when American Airlines Flight 77 crashed into the west side of the Pentagon.
 His offices had just days before been moved to the most recently renovated section of the Pentagon.

 Early life

 Maude was born in Indianapolis, Indiana, on November 18, 1947.
-He joined the United States Army as an enlisted soldier on March 21, 1966 when he was eighteen years old.
+He joined the United States Army as an enlisted soldier on March 21, 1966, when he was eighteen years old.
 He initially intended to become a priest and graduated from the Latin School of Indianapolis, a Roman Catholic seminary high school, but received his commission as a second lieutenant upon completing Officer Candidate School in February 1967.
 He earned a Bachelor of Arts in management from Golden Gate University and a Master of Public Administration from Ball State University.